Harry Winks: 2016–2018

 On 27 August 2016, he made his Premier League debut, replacing Christian Eriksen in the last minute of the match in a 1–1 draw at home to Liverpool.
 On 19 November, Winks made his full debut against West Ham United, performing well and scoring his first ever goal for Spurs to level the match at 1–1.
 Tottenham went on to win the match 3–2 in a dramatic finish at White Hart Lane after scoring two late goals.
 Winks made his debut in the FA Cup on 8 January 2017, when he was selected for the team in the match against Aston Villa of the third round.
 Tottenham went on to win the match 2–0.
 On 14 February 2017, Winks signed a new contract with Tottenham, keeping him at the club until 2022.
 During an away match against Burnley on 1 April 2017 in the Premier League, Winks suffered an injury when he tumbled into the Burnley dugout, and was later taken to hospital for a scan on his ankle.
 Spurs announced on 4 April that Winks would be sidelined by the injury to his ankle ligament for the rest of the season.

-Winks began the 2017–18 season as substitutes in three early games after recovering from his injury.
+Winks began the 2017–18 season as a substitute in three early games after recovering from his injury.
 He made his first start of the season in the EFL Cup tie against Barnsley that finished 1–0.
 He next started in the match in UEFA Champions League away game against APOEL FC, and his performance earned him praise from Mauricio Pochettino as the "perfect midfielder".
 After only one previous start in the Premier League for the club this season (in a 4–0 win against Huddersfield Town) and four Premier League starts including last season, he gained his first call-up for the national squad.
 He received plaudits for his performance in the UEFA Champions League game away against Real Madrid where he was judged to have held his own against Luka Modrić and Toni Kroos.
 However, he picked up a niggling ankle injury in the match against Crystal Palace on 5 November 2017, which led to him missing final three months of this season after trying initially to play some games through the discomfort.
 He signed a new contract on 17 May 2018, keeping him at Tottenham until 2023.